GenesysCloudBlueprints/org-chart-explorer/blueprint/index.md

 * [React Router](https://reactrouter.com/) - a library for React to manage URL-based routing within a single page app
 * [Recoil](https://recoiljs.org/) - a state management library for React, but less opinionated than Redux and offers a shim to interact with state objects outside of components via [recoil-nexus](https://www.npmjs.com/package/recoil-nexus)
 * [axios](https://axios-http.com/docs/intro) - a HTTP client

-### Genesys Cloud API, JS SDK, and React 18

-This blueprint interacts with the Genesys Cloud API directly without the usage of the [JavaScript Platform Client SDK](/devapps/sdk/docexplorer/purecloudjavascript/).
-This was primarialy an architectural decision due to a new behavior in React 18 relating to dependency processing with webpack.
-The short description is that the SDK unfortunatley requires some node.js polyfills and React's webpack config doesn't handle this automatically anymore and now requires ejecting to edit the webpack config.
-For prior versions of React, usage was fairly straightforward, as demonstrated in the blueprint [Develop a React app with Typescript that uses the Genesys Cloud Platform SDK](/blueprints/react-app-with-genesys-cloud-sdk/).
-Future iterations of the JS SDK intend to remedy this situation with a more web-friendly package.

-The API types in `app/src/helpers/GenesysCloudAPITypes.ts` were copied from the JavaScript SDK's `index.d.ts` file to make use of the SDK's model types even though the SDK itself wasn't used.

 ## App Authorization